 For those looking to begin a career in audio engineering, gear is the name of the game.
-Big, expensive equipment, pricey plugins, quality reference tracks, and a large time commitment can appear to place a barrier to entry into the audio engineering.
-However, by focusing on mastering a few skills and pieces of equipment, future audio engineers can establish themselves as skilled mixers without buying pricier kits.
+Big, expensive equipment, pricey plugins, quality reference tracks, expensive software tools and a large time commitment can appear to place a barrier to entry into the audio engineering.
+However, by focusing on mastering a few skills, tools and pieces of equipment, future audio engineers can establish themselves as skilled mixers without buying pricier tool kits.

 A music software platform, reference tracks, plugins, and ear training are great resources available to any audio engineer.
 A student that masters these skills creates a solid foundation for audio engineering.
 Music software platforms provide a virtual studio to listen to tracks, use plug-ins and practice ear training.
 Reference tracks enable audio engineers to use existing work as a launch pad for their own work.
 Plugins give engineers the ability to modify and process audio.
 Refined listening skills guarantee that the resulting audio track is in line with what the engineer wants.

 Most equipment you will need will come with a music software.
 A music software program like Apple Logic Pro will allow you to record and edit audio, use virtual instruments, audio effects, tool kits, loops and patches.
 Logic Pro also offers mixing and mastering for your songs.
 The software costs less than $200.
 Using this software with a mid-range computer will give you the tools for recording and editing software you need to create a song.

 Logic Pro X Certification courses are offered at IPR.
 The Institute of Production and Recording (IPR) is an Apple Authorized Training Center for Education (AATCE), intensive certification training in Logic Pro X. Logic Pro X instructors are Apple Certified Trainers, chosen to lead these courses because of their industry expertise.